HadasShor/hadassimProject_Hadas_Shor/README.md

 #### Smart Proximity Alerts
 - **Dynamic Distance Calculation**: Uses the Haversine formula to calculate real-time aerial distance between a teacher and their students.
 - **Safety Perimeter**: A "Too Far" alert is triggered when a student exceeds a 3 km radius from their teacher.
-- **Visual Warnings**: When a teacher enters their ID, the map highlights out-of-range students using purpule markers with descriptive popups.
+- **Visual Warnings**: When a teacher enters their ID, the map highlights out-of-range students using highlighted warning markers with descriptive popups.

 #### Class-Based Monitoring
 - **Automatic Filtering**: The system identifies the teacher’s class and monitors only the relevant students instead of all participants.